Pushkar2520/Ecommerce-Sales-Analysis/README.md

 - Sales Share by Category (%) – Technology: 36.4%, Office Supplies: 32.3%, Furniture: 31.3%
 - Sales by State – e.g., highest: $457.66K
 - Top 5 Sub-Categories by Sales – Phones, Chairs, Storage, Tables, Binders
+# Final Conclusion
+The analysis reveals strong sales growth and high-performing categories like Technology, but also highlights declining profit margins despite rising order volume.
+These insights suggest a need to control operational costs and optimize pricing.
+Focusing on top regions, refining category strategies, and improving profit efficiency can drive more sustainable growth.